jetbrains-academy/sql-course/Lesson3/task2/task.md

 ----

-What if one of Marsoflot clients is looking for a place to spend their summer vacation and wants to exclude the planets which are certainly inhabited from the search (because the client doesn't like the crowded beaten paths).
+What if one of Marsoflot clients is looking for a place to spend their summer vacation off the crowded beaten paths and wants to exclude from the search those planets which are certainly inhabited?
-Will this query return everything that is needed?
+Will this query return the exhaustive results?

 ```sql
 SELECT name FROM Planet WHERE NOT is_inhabited